 A lot of things changed after the bombing of Pearl Harbor in 1941.
 We rationed oil, leather, and rubber.
 The military draft men into service.
 Women rolled up their sleeves and built war supplies.

 And dogs were called to duty.
 During the first world war, the United States took notice of the European use of canines as sentries, message carriers, and several other functions.

 A private citizen, Mrs. Alene Erlanger initiated a program called Dogs for Defense.
 Along with the American Kennel Club and a handful of breeders, the group aimed to train the dogs for military use.

 By November of 1942, the military prepared the first Dogs for Defense for duty in North Africa.
-While at first, they were gun shy, they proved to be well trained.
+While they were gun shy at first, they proved to be well trained.

 As the war progressed, Dogs for Defense was unable to keep up with the demand, and the Remount Branch, Service Installations Divisions took over the training of the dogs.